bbauska/w3.CSS3-Succinctly/README.md

 available at a web location, rather than the user's computer.
 These are referred to as <i>web fonts</i>.

-A popular source of web fonts is the [[Google Fonts library].](https://fonts.google.com/) This site contains hundreds of web fonts you can use to improve your website's appearance.
+A popular source of web fonts is the <a href="https://fonts.google.com/">Google Fonts library</a>.
+This site contains hundreds of web fonts you can use to improve your website's appearance.

-#### Installing the font
+<h4>Installing the font</h4>

 To use a web font, you will need to install it into your webpage.
 For example, the Tangerine

-Google font could be added via the following code placed in the
-<b>&lt;head&gt;</b> section of the website.
+Google font could be added via the following code placed in the <b>&lt;head&gt;</b> section of the website.

 <h6 align="center"><i>Code Listing 30</i></h6>